scanback/docs/articles-posts/index.md

 ---
-title: "Articles & Posts"
+title: "Articles and Posts"
 description: "I have hundreds of LinkedIn and Medium articles and posts that are lost because of the ephemeral character of social media.
 I gradually save them for posterity here.
 This page will be built out during 2026."
 image: /assets/social-card-think.png
 ---

-# Articles & Posts
+# Articles and Posts
 I have hundreds of LinkedIn and Medium articles and posts that are lost because of the ephemeral character of social media.
 I gradually save them for posterity here.
 This page will be built out during 2026.

 ## Recent